collective/collective.logbook/README.rst

 Settings
 ~~~~~~~~

-See Site Setup for log book settings.
+See Site Setup for logbook settings at http://your-plone-site/@@logbook-controlpanel

 Inspecting errors
 ~~~~~~~~~~~~~~~~~~